 We had an amazing time worshipping God, petitioning before God and making our requests known to Him.
 As the service ended we were approached by the community to see if we would be willing to open our venue as a shelter for those who needed a place to sleep.

-Withing 10 minutes of the request for help, the first people and supplies began to arrive.
+Within 10 minutes of the request for help, the first people and supplies began to arrive.
 Our church family was so amazing, they served and helped like I haven’t seen them do before.

 Touching and overwhelming

-People arrive devastated and the sensitivity with which people welcomed those who were in a fragile state was touching and overwhelming.
-The scripture I had read a few minutes before during the service from 1 Peter 4, came alive — above all, keep loving one another earnestly, since love covers a multitude of sins.
+People arrived devastated and the sensitivity with which people welcomed those who were in a fragile state was touching and overwhelming.
+The Scripture I had read a few minutes before during the service from 1 Peter 4, came alive — above all, keep loving one another earnestly, since love covers a multitude of sins.
 Show hospitality to one another without grumbling.
 As each has received a gift, use it to serve one another, as good stewards of Gods varied grace so that in everything God may be glorified through Jesus Christ.
 To Him belong the glory and dominion forever and ever.